A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Introduction

-The benchmarking environment is designed primarily for the comparison and development of simulation-based optimization approaches, e.g. Evolutionary Algorithms (EA), and is nevertheless intended to be accessible for classical Mathematical Programming methods.
-To this end, the supplementary material of this paper includes Mixed-Integer Linear Programming (MILP) and Constraint Programming (CP) problem representations.
-These models also allow the reproducibility of the best-known results available in the benchmarking environment, which were obtained by applying multiple state-of-the-art solvers like Gurobi, Hexaly, CPLEX, or OR-Tools~\cite{gurobi,noauthor_hexaly_nodate,noauthor_constraint_2024,noauthor_or-tools_nodate}.
+Although designed primarily for the comparison and development of SBO algorithms, e.g. Evolutionary Algorithms (EA), the platform allows for the relative performance assessments of state-of-the-art solvers across optimization paradigms (like classical Mathematical Programming) by also providing the respective model representations for MILP and CP solvers within the documentation of the benchmarking repository~\cite{Hutter_Benchmarking}.
+Such representations also allow for reproduction of the best-known results available, which were obtained by applying multiple state-of-the-art MILP and CP solvers like Gurobi~\cite{gurobi}, Hexaly~\cite{noauthor_hexaly_nodate}, IBM CPLEX~\cite{noauthor_constraint_2024}, or OR-Tools~\cite{noauthor_or-tools_nodate}.
+Thus the benchmarking suite will be useful for comparison and selection of appropriate solvers for the specific problem classes.

-The paper is organized as follows: Section~\ref{sec:relwork} elaborates on the FJSSP formulation and provides an overview of available benchmark sets.
-The extension towards FJSSP-W is then specified in Sec.\ref{sec:workflex}.
-In Sec.\ref{sec:benchmark}, the benchmarking environment is introduced.
-This is followed by the demonstration of sample results of several test solvers in Sec.\ref{sec:experiments}.
+The remainder of this paper is organized as follows: Section~\ref{sec:relwork} provides the FJSSP problem formulation and an overview of available benchmark sets.
+The extension towards worker flexibility, i.e. FJSSP-W, is then specified in Sec.\ref{sec:workflex}.
+In Sec.\ref{sec:benchmark}, the structure of the benchmarking environment is described.
+This is followed by the demonstration of test solvers in Sec.\ref{sec:experiments}.
 Finally, the paper concludes in Sec.\ref{sec:concl}, and proposes some directions for future work in Sec.\ref{sec:outlook}, respectively.